jiyuhan/common-algorithms-implementation/README.md

 #### Sorting

-<p>For sorting, I will implement all the common/popular sorting algorithms out there.<br>Things like: insertion sort, selection sort, merge sort, heapsort, quicksort, bubble sort, bucket sort, and radix sort. <br><b>Remember to have their complexity calculated.</b></p>
+<p>For sorting, I will implement all the common/popular sorting algorithms out there.<br>Things like: insertion sort, selection sort, merge sort, heapsort, quicksort, bubble sort, bucket sort, and radix sort. <br><i>Remember to have their complexity calculated.</i></p>

 ### Other Interesting Algorithms